eirikbe01/chess/README.md

 # chess
-Chess game like chess.com, in progress.
+Chess game with inspiration from chess.com, developed with object-oriented programming in Python, in progress.